abhayagiri/beginning-our-day/manuscripts/lpp/lpp-all.md

 defilements can hide, because they'll tend to hang out there forever.
 So we need to develop habits like this, which assist us in keeping the mind spacious and perceptive.
-That way, we can see our conditioning, our mental patterns—everything in the mind that creates suffering and discontent.
+That way, we can see our conditioning, our mental patterns---everything in the mind that creates suffering and discontent.

 This mundane task of keeping our kuṭis in order can be extended to our general environment as well.
 This is a part of our training to make the mind clear, steady, and discerning.
-When we are consistent with this, these qualities will become part of the mind's normal way of being—its default setting.
+When we are consistent with this, these qualities will become part of the mind's normal way of being---its default setting.
 We won't have to make an effort to lift them up in the mind, because they'll already be there for us, primed and accessible.
 This in turn will make the mind bright and ready for work.